NotLokry/YTDownloader/readme.md

      pip install pytubefix customtkinter pillow
      ```

-3. Ensure FFmpeg is installed and accessible via the command line.
+3. Ensure FFmpeg is installed and is in the same folder as the main.py.

 ## Usage